SpaceX Starbase: History

 The name Starbase began to be used more widely by SpaceX and news media after March 2021, when SpaceX had some discussions described as a "casual enquiry" about incorporating a city in Texas to be called Starbase.
 Separate from the putative city, by early 2022, the Starbase moniker for the SpaceX facilities in South Texas had become common.
-The SpaceX site has also been called the "Gateway to Mars", including in a now removed sign outside the launch site.
+The SpaceX site has also been called the "Gateway to Mars", including in a sign outside the launch site.

 Starbase is also used sometimes to describe the region of the Boca Chica subdelta peninsula surrounding the SpaceX facilities; see Boca Chica (Texas).
 In January 2024, Cameron County and Brownsville officials both passed resolutions requesting the federal government to recognize "Starbase" as an official place name for the area.